 Randye Kaye has over 20 years of experience as a voice talent, stage/TV/film actress, and radio personality, with a long list of major clients, including Priceline, NBC, Hilton, Tantor Media, and Elizabeth Arden.
 She works from both her personal studio in Connecticut and remote recording facilities.

 Randye has been heard on major radio stations as Morning Drive sidekick, PM Drive Personality, news director, and NPR host, but now focuses on Voice Acting work full-time.
 She is also a Voiceover coach with Edge Studio in New York and the virtual world.
 She is also a member of National Speakers’ Association, The Authors Guild, SAG-AFTRA and Mensa.
 She has served on the WoVO® Executive Board since 2014 and on the Relationship Committee.

 Karyn O'Bryant, Member-At-Large

 Since 1982, Elizabeth Holmes has been setting up computer accounting systems and providing bookkeeping services for small businesses in a wide variety of industries.
-She brings 35+ years of practical experience working with hundreds of companies (including many non-profits like WoVO) to her work as the organization’s treasurer.
-Elizabeth maintains WoVO’s books, recommends spending plans, and works closely with the executive board to insure sound fiscal policies that will enable World-Voices to remain solvent and effective for many years to come.
+She brings 35+ years of practical experience working with hundreds of companies (including many non-profits like WoVO®) to her work as the organization’s treasurer.
+From 2013 to April 2017, Elizabeth maintained WoVO®’s books, recommended spending plans, and worked closely with the executive board to ensure sound fiscal policies that enabled World-Voices to remain solvent and effective for many years to come.

 Elizabeth is also a voice actor.
 She started her ‘encore career’ in voice over in 2008.
 Her primary interest is educational projects such as museum audio tours, teaching games and documentary narration.